jacksoncharles/serverless-qa-template-api/README.md

 # AWS Serverless Q&A Template Solution

-A template Q&A solution that can be used for common functionality such as comments, discussion forums or surveys.
+A template Q&A solution that can be used for everyday services such as discussion forums, comments and surveys.
 Deployed to AWS using the [Serverless Framework](http://serverless.com).

 Includes pagination and global secondary indexes for retrieiving by user, thread or unique key and is multi-tenancy compatible.
 It is loosely inspired by the [AWS Example Forum](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html) and designed to be implemented as part of a distributed system.